 Or maybe you are just getting into the sport and don’t want to invest in a SUP carrier type of roof rack system?
 There are other ways to transport your paddle board without a roof rack.
 Sometimes you just need to get creative about it.

 There is a happy medium between a DIY car rack and a full-blown paddle board rack ($$$)… There are these nifty items called soft racks and they are ultra portable.
 They only stay on your car while you are transporting your SUP.
+But if you are getting serious about the sport you should probably just invest in one of these rigid roof racks.

 I have a mid-sized pickup truck so I actually have a bunch of options for transporting both mine and my wife’s paddle board around.
 It really comes down to how serious you are about the sport, how often you travel with your boards and whether or not you want to store more than just your SUPs in the back of your truck.
 If you want some superb and surprisingly inexpensive options for transporting your paddle board by truck check out this article on SUP truck racks.
 You can also get clever, like I did with this DIY method of hauling a couple of paddle boards in the back of my pickup truck.